Doctor of Education in Executive Educational Leadership (Online)

 - Copy of Principal Certification issued by State Board of Educator Certification.

 - Admission Interview – Applicants must complete an interview as part of the admission process.

 - Other items may be requested.

-Houston Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate, baccalaureate, masters, and doctorate degrees.
-Questions about the accreditation of Houston Baptist University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 3.0033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+Houston Christian University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate, baccalaureate, masters, and doctorate degrees.
+Questions about the accreditation of Houston Christian University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 3.0033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).